psimm/website/content/blog/dataframes/index.markdown

 With that out of the way, here's a heavily biased comparison of the three Python packages.

 I'm speaking of my personal opinion of these packages given my own background - not a general comparison.
+I'll compare the three contenders by running a data transformation pipeline involving mutate, filter, sort, join, group by, summarise and pivot operations.
+I'll use the nycflights13 dataset, which some readers may know from Hadley Wickham's [R for Data Science](https://r4ds.had.co.nz/transform.html).

 ## Pandas: Most popular

 The syntax is inspired by base R, which is a good thing.

-Pandas uses a row index, which is basically a special blessed column.
+Pandas uses a row index, which is basically a special column.
 Base R also has this with row names, though the tidyverse and tibbles have largely removed them from common use.

 Pandas has the widest API, offering hundreds of functions for every conceivable manipulation.